+3.03(5) Food service funds shall not be used to pay salaries or wages for dining room supervision.

+3.03(6) For each school year, indirect costs or direct charging of indirect cost items may be recovered from the food service fund, but shall be limited to that amount established by the approved nonrestricted indirect cost rate as determined by CDE under the federal indirect cost rate agreement.

+3.03(7) Capital equipment purchases must be made based upon the CDE approved equipment list or prior approval process.
+As stated in Section 22-32-120(2), C.R.S., capital outlay and equipment rental costs shall not be included in computing the cost of school meals reimbursed by the School Breakfast and National School Lunch Programs.
+Therefore, revenue from fees charged to students for reimbursable meals shall not be used to purchase capital outlay or pay for equipment rental costs.

+3.03(8) Net cash resources must be limited to three months average expenditures based upon a nine-month operating year.
+Net cash resources is defined as current assets less current liabilities, except that current assets shall not include the value of inventories and prepaid expenditures for the purpose of computing net cash resources.

+3.03(9) As stated in Section 22-32-120(1)(a), C.R.S., food service facilities shall be deemed to be an integral part of the district and shall be maintained, operated and governed in the same manner as the schools of the district.
+As such, expenditures including but not limited to new kitchens with new equipment related to new school construction and to major renovations of school facilities are the responsibility of the district from other district funding sources.

+3.03(10) Any unexpended and unencumbered moneys remaining in the fund at the end of a fiscal year must remain in the funds, shall be used for the support of the food service program pursuant to these rules, and shall not be used for any other purpose.

 3.04 Pupil Activity Funds.
-The Pupil Activity Funds may be used to account for revenues and expenditures related to school-sponsored pupil activities supported by revenues from pupils, gate receipts, or fund-raising sources.
-The Pupil Activity Funds are accounted for as Special Revenue Funds or fiduciary (Trust and Agency) Funds, depending on their purpose and source of funding.
+The pupil activity funds may be used to account for revenues and expenditures related to school-sponsored pupil activities supported by revenues from pupils, gate receipts, or fund-raising sources.
+The pupil activity funds are accounted for as special revenue funds or fiduciary (trust and agency) funds, depending on their purpose and source of funding.

 3.05 Building Fund.
-The Building Fund shall be used to account for the proceeds of bond sales, revenues from other sources, and capital expenditures for land or existing buildings, improvements of grounds, or replacement of equipment as authorized by the local board of education.
-The Building Fund is accounted for as a Capital Projects Fund.
+The building fund shall be used to account for the proceeds of bond sales, revenues from other sources, and capital expenditures for land or existing buildings, improvements of grounds, or replacement of equipment as authorized by the local board of education.
+The building fund is accounted for as a capital projects fund.

-3.05(1) Proceeds from the sale of bonds remaining after the completion of the project for which such bonds were authorized may be transferred to the Bond Redemption Fund or in the event all bonds have been redeemed, to the General Fund.
+3.05(1) Proceeds from the sale of bonds remaining after the completion of the project for which such bonds were authorized may be transferred to the bond redemption fund or in the event all bonds have been redeemed, to the general fund.

 3.06 Enterprise Fund.
 Enterprise funds may be used to account for revenues and expenses for activities that are financed and operated in a manner similar to private business enterprises.

-3.06(1) The Food Service Fund is an Enterprise Fund that shall be used to account for revenues, non-revenue receipts, and expenses for food service transactions funded in part or in whole through the United States Department of Agriculture Programs including, but not limited to: National School Lunch Program (CFDA 10.555); Special Milk Program for Children (CFDA 10.556); Summer Food Service Program for Children (CFDA 10.559); and Nutrition Education and Training Program (CFDA 10.564.

 3.07 Internal Service Fund.
-The Internal Service Fund may be used to account for the financing of goods or services provided by one department or agency to other departments or agencies of the school district, or to other school districts, on a cost-recovery basis.
+The internal service funds may be used to account for the financing of goods or services provided by one department or agency to other departments or agencies of the school district, or to other school districts, on a cost-recovery basis.